rospogrigio/localtuya/info.md

 # Usage:

 **NOTE: You must have your Tuya device's Key and ID in order to use LocalTuya.
 The easiest way is to configure the Cloud API account in the integration.
 If you choose not to do it, there are several ways to obtain the local_keys depending on your environment and the devices you own.
-A good place to start getting info is https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md .**
+A good place to start getting info is https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md  or https://pypi.org/project/tinytuya/.**

 **NOTE 2: If you plan to integrate these devices on a network that has internet and blocking their internet access, you must also block DNS requests (to the local DNS server, e.g. 192.168.1.1).
 If you only block outbound internet, then the device will sit in a zombie state; it will refuse / not respond to any connections with the localkey.
 Therefore, you must first connect the devices with an active internet connection, grab each device localkey, and implement the block.**